 Here are a few magnesium supplements I have been recommended, have tried or what medicine practitioners, nutritionists, health experts recommend:

-If you are having digestive issues, health goals you want to reach, you want to improve your nutrition and you are looking for someone who can support and guide, don't hesitate to reach out to me for health and nutrition coaching at info@katrinpeo.com.
+If you are having digestive issues, health goals you want to reach, you want to improve your nutrition and you are looking for someone who can support and guide, don't hesitate to reach out to me for nutrition counseling and health coaching at info@katrinpeo.com.